What does the future hold for lab fumigation?

-Historically, safety cabinets, laboratory equipment and containment laboratories have been fumigated using formaldehyde.
-Methods have changed over the years and currently consists of boiling Formalin and water in purpose designed vapourisers.
+Safety cabinets, laboratory equipment and containment laboratories have historically been fumigated using formaldehyde.
+Methods have changed over the years but currently the process consists of boiling Formalin and water in purpose designed machine commonly known and a formalin vapouriser.

 - excessive Formalin leading to deposition of paraformaldehyde